hggeorgiev/social-share-button-foundation/README.md

 </pre>

 TODO:
-*Find an icon set with more social icons
+* Find a set with more social icons
-*Options for easier styling
+* Add options for easier styling
-*Everything
+* Everything

 Licensed under MIT